Dr Sarah Ashton

 Jasmin has a special interest in relationships and sex.
-She helps couples and individuals identify and explore themselves in order to build strong, lasting relationships.
+She helps individuals and their partner/s identify and explore themselves in order to build strong, lasting relationships.
 She believes that awareness of our individual needs, emotions, thoughts and patterns of relating move us towards making meaningful changes in our lives

 B. Social Science (Hons), B. Law (Hons), Masters of Psychology (Clinical)

 Grace is a registered psychologist with the Australian Health Practitioner Regulation Agency (AHPRA).

 Grace provides clinical care that is person-centred, empathic, non-judgemental, holistic, and collaborative.
 She holds personal values of equality, inclusion, autonomy and connection, and values the immense privilege of supporting her clients to reach their goals.
 Grace understands that sex, intimacy and relationships can be hard to talk about- providing a safe and supportive space for her clients is her upmost priority.